Data Processing Agreement

 Categories of data subjects whose personal data is processed –

 Customer may submit or give access to Customer Personal Data to Aumni, the extent of which is determined and controlled by Customer in its sole discretion, and which may include but is not limited to Customer Data relating to the following categories of data subjects:

 • Customer’s authorized users, employees, agents, or representatives

 Categories of personal data processed –

-To the extent Customer provides or causes to provide the following data to Aumni, the following categories of personal data may be processed:
+To the extent Customer provides or causes to provide the following Customer Personal Data to Aumni, the following categories of Personal Data may be processed:

 • Government identification numbers (e.g., W-9 (including SSN), passport, driver’s license, national ID card, etc.)

 • Documents for address verification (e.g., copies of utility bills)

 • Financial account numbers and related information (e.g., wire transfer details)

 • Documents for verification of relationships between the investor and its beneficial owners.